 When you’re injured as a result of someone else’s criminal conduct, the outcome of the criminal case can sometimes be cathartic—but it won’t compensate you for the losses you’ve suffered.
 While a criminal court may order a defendant to pay restitution, in most cases, an injured plaintiff must file a civil lawsuit against the criminal defendant to recover the damages they’re owed.
 We will discuss how civil litigation can proceed after a criminal case is resolved.

-When Can Civil Litigation Proceed?
+When Can a Civil Suit after a Criminal Conviction Proceed?

 A personal injury case may be warranted whenever someone is injured because of an institution’s or an individual’s negligent, reckless, or deliberate behavior.
 Often times, the actions that can spur such a claim don’t rise to criminal conduct, and the civil litigation case can be filed at any time within the statute of limitations—in Florida, four years from the date of the injury.
 However, when a defendant is criminally charged for the actions that led to an injury, the civil case may be “stayed” (or paused) to allow the criminal matter to play out.
 Otherwise, a civil plaintiff can find it tough to access enough information to prove their case.